nfalquet/thunderbird-openpgp/jekyll/index.md

 ![](mockups/recipients-dialog.png)

-Recipients pills provide better user experience than only displaying the recipients dialog because:
+Recipient pills provide better user experience than only displaying the recipients dialog because:

 - If encryption is possible because all keys are fine, the UX is basically the same.